Timothy Woods

 If you’re on a vegan diet, you’re at a high risk of Vitamin B12 deficiency because this diet lacks meat, fish, eggs, and dairy.

-All of these foods are good sources of this vitamin, which is why vegans can crave meat.
+These foods are good sources of this vitamin, which is why vegans can crave meat.

 Optimal levels of Vitamin B12 will regulate your mood and give you energy, so if you plan to go hard at the gym, make sure you have enough of this vitamin.